psf/black/README.md

 * generalized star expression handling, including double stars; this fixes multiplication making expressions "unsafe" for trailing commas (#132)

-* fix parsing of complex expressions after star and double stars in function parameters (#2)
+* fixed parsing of complex expressions after star and double stars in function parameters (#2)

+* fixed parsing of `async for` in comprehensions and generator expressions (#125)

 ### 18.4a2